 While you’re at it, push out bloated inventories and get operating systems up to date.
-Retail establishments might warrant a fresh coat of paint and some new fixtures, while restaurants might update their menus and say goodbye to disagreeable staff.
+Retail establishments might warrant a fresh coat of paint and some new fixtures, while restaurants might update their menus.

 Connect With Us

 You might be a terrific widget maker but a lousy salesman.
-That’s one of many reasons to consider outside help with a sale.
+This is just one of the many reasons to consider using a seasoned, professional business broker.
+Selling a business includes many legal loops, processes and data.
 For companies with less than $5 million in annual revenue, “help” usually means enlisting a business broker who will charge a commission to provide a service.
 In this case, the broker often performs the business valuation.
-He or she then prepares a prospectus and taps into a large network to locate buyers, including listing the business with suitable marketplaces, and applies a background in deal-making to get the best price.
-Brokers like Shawn can also steer buyers to financing resources.
+He or she then prepares a (CIM) Confidential Information Memorandum and taps into a large network to locate buyers, including listing the business with suitable marketplaces, and applies a background in deal-making to get the best price.
+Brokers can also recommend buyers to financial resources.

 We Understand Your Buyers